Other articles

 *bʰewdʰ- vs. *gʷʰedʰ-: two families that end up being super confusing in Germanic languages, since *bʰ and *gʷʰ merge at the beginning of a word.
 In English, they end up being homophones with complementary/opposite meanings: "offer" vs. "ask for".

-I had to do …
+I had to do these two …

 read more